SvenGroot/WslManagementPS/README.md

 Enter-WslDistribution Ubuntu root
 ```

-To import a distribution and immediately start it:
+To import a distribution and immediately start a session in it:

 ```powershell
 Import-WslDistribution D:\backup\Alpine.tar.gz D:\wsl | Enter-WslDistribution